epinio/docs/docs/references/cli/epinio_service_catalog.md

 ---
 ## epinio service catalog

-Lists all available Epinio services, or show the details of the specified one
+Lists all available Epinio catalog services, or show the details of the specified one

 ```
 epinio service catalog [NAME] [flags]